Welcome to Goddard Vets Caterham

-The practice is fully-equipped to care for you and your pet with our excellent on-site facilities, to allow for a range of healthcare services from general health consultations, pet dentistry, to more advanced services, such as blood testing, x-rays and routine operations.
+The practice is fully equipped to care for your pet with our excellent on-site facilities, allowing a range of healthcare services from general health consultations, pet dentistry, to more advanced services, such as blood testing, x-rays, and routine operations to be performed.

 Parking and Accessibility:

-If your pet is in need of urgent medical attention, or if your pet is unwell outside normal hours, our Stone Lion Veterinary Hospital out of hours emergency service is available.
-To obtain an urgent appointment, please call 020 8946 4228 to arrange an out of hours appointment.
-For your peace of mind and for continuity of care, your pet’s medical history is accessible in any of our branches or hospitals anytime of the day or night.
+If your pet is in need of urgent medical attention, or if your pet is unwell outside normal hours, our Stone Lion Veterinary Hospital out-of-hours emergency service is available.
+To obtain an urgent appointment, please call 020 8946 4228.

+For your peace of mind and for continuity of care, your pet’s medical history is accessible in any of our branches or hospitals any time of the day or night.

 Highest Standards of Veterinary Care: